Breast cancer survivor offers wisdom at Faulkner satellite center

-The Pediatric Cancer Genetic Risk Program at Dana-Farber/Boston Children's provides multidisciplinary, consultative care to patients and their families whose condition or family history suggests an inherited risk of cancer.
-We provide cancer risk assessment, comprehensive recommendations for managing cancer risk and psychosocial support for families affected by hereditary cancer.
+The Pediatric Cancer Genetic Risk Program at Dana-Farber/Boston Children's provides cancer risk assessment for children, comprehensive recommendations for managing cancer risk in children, and psychosocial support for families affected by hereditary cancer.
 We also conduct research into many aspects of cancer risk and its management.
 We are one of the few cancer genetic risk programs in the U.S. focused specifically on pediatric cancer risk.

-Our program includes expert pediatric oncologists, genetic counselors, psychologists, and other specialists at both Dana-Farber Cancer Institute and Boston Children's Hospital.
-A visit to our program usually includes time with both a physician and a genetic counselor, both of whom have expertise in all forms of inherited cancer syndromes that affect children.
+We help you manage all aspects of genetic cancer risk – from consideration of testing to monitoring to counseling.
+A visit to our program usually includes time with both a physician and a genetic counselor, both of whom have expertise in inherited cancer syndromes that affect children.
 We are also one of the few programs of this type that includes a pediatric psychologist who specializes in pediatric hereditary cancer.
 This specialized consultation is a standard part of clinic visits offered to each family.

 Our program is recommended for children who have:

 The field of genetics is rapidly changing, and we provide advanced options in genetic testing across the spectrum of new and established inherited cancer syndromes.
 The syndromes include, but are not limited to:

-Our team includes members from the Pediatric Oncology department at Dana-Farber Cancer Institute and Boston Children's Hospital, the Center for Cancer Genetics and Prevention at Dana-Farber Cancer Institute and the Division of Genetics at Boston Children's Hospital.
+Our care team includes pediatric oncologists, genetic counselors, psychologists, and other specialists from the Dana-Farber/Boston Children's Cancer and Blood Disorders Center, the Center for Cancer Genetics and Prevention at Dana-Farber Cancer Institute, and the Division of Genetics at Boston Children's Hospital.

-The core clinic team at Dana-Farber/Boston Children's includes:
+The core clinical team at Dana-Farber/Boston Children's includes: